fastforwardlabs/cml_neuralqa/README.md

 python3 launch.py
 ```

-The script above will create a CML Application and serve the NeuralQA user interface.
+Thats it!
+The script above will create a CML Application and provide a link to the NeuralQA user interface (using default configurations).